css459/ResearchRealms/README.md

 2. Create the virtual environment: `virtualenv venv --python=$(which python3)`
 3. Activate the `venv` and install the packages: `source venv/bin/activate && pip install -r requirements.txt`

+The Code Snippet saving functionality works over MongoDB.
+To use this functionality on your own, you will need to have a MongoDB database running, and have its connection URL ready.

 **Discord**

 For Discord, you will need your own **bot key** to run your own instance.
 Make a new application in Discord's